karatelabs/karate/karate-netty/README.md

 If you think about it, all the above are *sufficient* to implement *any* micro-service.
 Karate's DSL syntax is *focused* on exactly these aspects, thus opening up interesting possibilities.
 It may be hard to believe that you can spin-up a 'usable' micro-service in minutes with Karate - but do try it and see !

 # Standalone JAR
 Karate-Netty is available as a single, executable JAR file, which includes even the [`karate-apache`](https://mvnrepository.com/artifact/com.intuit.karate/karate-apache) dependency.
-This is ideal for handing off to UI / web-dev teams for example who don't want to mess around with a Java IDE.
+This is ideal for handing off to UI / web-dev teams for example, who don't want to mess around with a Java IDE.
 All you need is the [JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (at least version 1.8.0_112 or greater).

 You can download this JAR file from [Bintray](https://dl.bintray.com/ptrthomas/karate/), and it will have the name: `karate-netty-<version>-all.jar`.